Percent More or Less than Average Premium

 Unisex Policies Offered

 Oregon is a state in the Pacific Northwest region of America.
-It has an area measuring 97,ORE than half the size as Texas or France but less than two-thirds The population density isn't very high at around 40 people per square mile which makes it one eighth more spacious then New York City!
-But don’t let its compactness fool you; this scenic button wonmany states when combined with all that nature provides makes Oregon truly special.
+It has an area measuring 98 thousand square miles, more than half the size of Texas or France but less than two-thirds the population density at around 40 people per square mile which makes it one-eighth more spacious than New York City!
+But don’t let its compactness fool you; this scenic button won many states when combined with all that nature makes Oregon truly special.